puzzle1536/hubic-wrapper-to-swift/README.md

 ### Python 3 compatibility

-`hubic.py` script is not compatible with python 3.x, use `hybic.py-3` instead.
+`hubic.py` script is not compatible with python 3, use `hybic.py-3`instead or hybic.py-3.4 for python >= 3.4

 Contact
 -------